English Idioms and Idiomatic Expressions

 "The revenue from the proposed tax reform is a drop in the ocean compared to the deficit."

-- If you drop someone a line, you write a letter to them.
+• If you drop someone a line, you send a letter or card to them.

 "I always drop her a line to wish her a Merry Christmas"